 Also of interest is that Raytown has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Raytown are slightly better educated than the national average of 21.84% for all cities and towns, with 23.62% of adults in Raytown having a bachelor's degree or advanced degree.
+The education level of Raytown citizens is a little higher than the average for US cities and towns: 23.34% of adults in Raytown have at least a bachelor's degree.

 The most common language spoken in Raytown is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Pacific Island languages.